Paying for care

-The council's charging framework complies with the government's Fairer Charging Guidance which aims to provide a reasonable and fair charging framework for all service users.
+The council's charging framework complies with the Care Act 2014 which aims to provide a reasonable and fair charging framework for all service users.
 The council's policy is currently under review and will be published here when agreed.

 You can refuse to have a financial assessment.
 However, if you don't you will be classed as a self-funder and will be expected to pay the maximum contribution towards the cost of your care, regardless of your financial circumstances.